How Do Applications Work?

 Interactive Components

-We have one more thing to tell you about presenters: they have a built-in component system.
-Older of you may remember something similar from Delphi or ASP.NET Web Forms.
-React or Vue.js is built on something remotely similar.
+We need to tell you one more thing about presenters: they have a built-in component system.
+Those with more experience might recall something similar from Delphi or ASP.NET Web Forms; React or Vue.js are built on somewhat related concepts.
 In the world of PHP frameworks, this is a completely unique feature.

-Components are separate reusable units that we place into pages (ie presenters).
-They can be forms, datagrids, menus, polls, in fact anything that makes sense to use repeatedly.
-We can create our own components or use some of the huge range of opensource components.
+Components are independent, reusable units that we embed into pages (i.e., presenters).
+These can be forms, datagrids, menus, polls—essentially anything that makes sense to reuse.
+We can create our own components or utilize some from the vast selection of open-source components.

-Components fundamentally change the approach to application development.
-They will open up new possibilities for composing pages from pre-defined units.
-And they have something in common with Hollywood.
+Components fundamentally influence the approach to application development.
+They open up new possibilities for composing pages from pre-prepared units.
+And they also have something in common with Hollywood.

 DI Container and Configuration

-DI container (factory for objects) is the heart of the whole application.
+The DI container, or object factory, is the heart of the entire application.

-Don't worry, it's not a magical black box, as it might seem from the previous words.
-Actually, it's one pretty boring PHP
+Don't worry, it's not some magical black box, as the preceding lines might suggest.
+In reality, it's a rather mundane PHP

-class generated by Nette and stored in a cache directory.
-It has a lot of methods named as createServiceAbcd()
+class generated by Nette and stored in the cache directory.
+It contains many methods named like createServiceAbcd()

-each of them creates and returns an object.
-Yes, there is also a method createServiceApplication()
+each capable of creating and returning a specific object.
+Yes, there's also a createServiceApplication()

-are methods for producing individual presenters.
-And so on.
+are also methods for creating individual presenters, and so on.

-The objects that the DI container creates are called services for some reason.
+The objects created by the DI container are, for some reason, called services.

-PHP code and saves it to disk.
-You just give instructions on what objects the container should be able to produce and how exactly.
+and saves it to disk.
+You simply provide instructions on which objects the container should be able to create and how exactly.

-And these instructions are written in configuration files in the NEON format and therefore have the extension .neon
+These instructions are written in configuration files, which use the NEON format and thus have the .neon

-The configuration files are used purely to instruct the DI container.
-So, for example, if I specify the
+Configuration files serve purely to instruct the DI container.
+So, for example, if you specify the

 expiration: 14 days